Work for Desert Sage High School

 Open Positions

-Please email your resumé to david.wagner@desertsageschool.org.
-While optional, feel free to include a letter of interest, resumé, references, and/or copy of your IVP fingerprint clearance card, and references.
+Please email your resumé to the person indicated at the end of the job description.
+While optional, feel free to include a letter of interest, resumé, references, and/or copy of your IVP fingerprint clearance card.
+Our current openings are as follows:

 Finance and Grants Manager